 Read our full ExpressVPN review.

-IPVanish gives its customers access to a huge range of 850 servers in more than 60 countries.
+IPVanish gives its customers access to a huge range of over 1,900 servers in more than 60 countries.
 The company owns its own server network, ensuring high speeds and reliable service.
-It’s not as adept at unblocking some streaming services from abroad like Netflix and Hulu, but it can bypass geographic restrictions on BBC iPlayer and Sling TV.
-IPVanish defaults to the OpenVPN protocol and uses military grade encryption to keep your streaming activity private.
-IPVanish operates its own DNS servers and includes DNS leak protection.
+It’s not as adept at unblocking some streaming services from abroad like Hulu, but it can bypass geographic restrictions on Hulu and Sling TV.
+IPVanish defaults to the WireGuard protocol and uses military-grade encryption to keep your streaming activity private.
+This provider operates its own DNS servers and includes DNS leak protection.

 IPVanish doesn’t make a custom firmware, but users can buy pre-configured routers from Flashrouters if they don’t want to go through the trouble of setting one up themselves.